-The term 'Commodities Futures Trading Commission (CFTC)' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Commodities Futures Trading Commission (CFTC)' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The CFTC is the regulatory agency whose acronym stands for the Commodities Futures Trading Commission.
 This group arose as a direct result of the Congressionally enacted Commodity Futures Trading Commission Act of 1974.
 Since that time, the group has carried the responsibility of regulating both the commodity options and futures markets.
 Their goals range from protecting investors from manipulative endeavors of firms to promoting fair, efficient, and competitive futures markets to stopping fraud and other abusive trading practices.